- Date : 18/05/2018

 Those who have read David Copperfield by Charles Dickens will remember the delightful Wilkins Micawber, whose memorable tip on money management is today irreverently known as “the Micawber Principle”.

 In other words, the loveable Mr Micawber warns, reckless spending spells an uncertain future.

-Fortunately, there are some countries that actively court retired expats from all countries – and not necessarily American, usually the most favoured nationality.
+Fortunately, there are some countries that actively court retired expats from all countries – and not necessarily Americans, usually the most favoured nationality.

 Mr Micawber, who was himself buffeted by a series of life blows that he faced cheerily, finally settled down in Australia as a successful bank manager and magistrate.

-For the Indian retiree, there are a few other options – and they come with sops for retired settlers; some of these countries are listed below:
+For the Indian retiree, there are a few other options – and they come with sops for retired settlers; some of the best countries to retire are listed below: